-Use to set up, record, and archive meeting details and minutes.
+Use the Meeting Minutes form to set up, record, and archive meeting details.

 Answers the questions:

 - What was discussed at a meeting and who discussed it?

 - Which tasks were assigned to whom and when are they due?

 - Usually minutes are meant to be an outline of what happened in the meeting, not a record of who said what.
 Focus on recording decisions and action items rather than capturing the discussion.